VKTS0912/soft-gripper-weekly-reports/README.md

 # soft-gripper-weekly-reports
-Reports on training the task of soft grippers grasping objects
+Please find the weekly reports on training the task of soft grippers grasping objects here.
+## Repository
+The related work for this project can be found [here](https://github.com/VKTS0912/soft-gripper-grasping-objects.git)